Rutland, Massachusetts

 Rutland is a town in Worcester County, Massachusetts, United States.
-The population was 9,049 at the 2020 census.
+The population was 9,049 at the 2020 census.It contains the census-designated place of the same name.
 Rutland is the geographic center of Massachusetts; a tree, the Central Tree, located on Central Tree Road, marks the general spot.

 History

 The town was first settled by Europeans in 1666 and was originally called "Naquag," a name which came from Nipmuc.
 Officially incorporated in 1713, the Town of Rutland was made up of Barre, Hubbardston, Oakham, Princeton, and the northern half of Paxton.
 In Northern Rutland there are prison camps used during the Revolutionary War used for captured Hessian mercenaries hired by the British.
 The town's most famous citizen is Rufus Putnam, who was George Washington's chief engineer in the American Revolutionary War.
 He held various town offices in Rutland and served as Representative to the General Court.
 Later, he led a group of Revolutionary War veterans west to settle in the Northwest Territory and Putnam became known as the "Father of Ohio."
 The Rufus Putnam House still stands, and is now a B&B. It is depicted on the town seal.